-The maximum annual bonus opportunity for the Executive Director in 2020 is 180% of base salary accrued during the year and it is only paid out for reaching the stretch performance targets set.
-The overall payout of the annual incentive could be between 0% and 100% of maximum (i.e. between 0 and €1,708,538).
-25% of the maximum opportunity is paid for reaching the threshold performance level, 50% for performance on-target and 100% for maximum performance.
-Intermediate values are calculated by linear interpolation.
+The maximum annual bonus opportunity for the Executive Director in 2021 is 180% of base salary accrued during the year and it is only paid out for reaching the stretch performance targets set.
+The overall payout of the annual incentive could be between 0% and 100% of maximum (i.e. between €0 and €1,693,350).
+25% of the maximum opportunity is paid for reaching the threshold performance level, 50% for on-target performance and 100% for maximum performance.

+Intermediate values are calculated by linear interpolation between threshold and target, and target and maximum vesting points.
 Performance below threshold results in zero vesting.

-ii) Long-term Incentive Plan (Performance Share Plan): this plan incentivizes long-term value creation, aligning the interests of executives and shareholders through the delivery of awards in shares.
-On an annual basis an award of shares is made with vesting conditional upon performance over a multi-year period of, at least, 3 years.
+ii.
+Long-term Incentive Plan (Performance Share Plan):

+This plan incentivizes long-term value creation, aligning the interests of executives and shareholders through the delivery of awards in shares.
+On an annual basis, an award of shares is made with vesting conditional upon performance over a multi-year period of, at least, three years.

-The grant of the 2020 cycle of the Performance Share Plan will be made in line with the Company's remuneration policy and pursuant to the terms and conditions approved by the General Shareholders Meeting in 2018.
-The maximum number of shares to be granted to the Executive Director in May 2020 will not exceed 200% of his base salary for the maximum level of performance (i.e. between 0 and €1,904,000).
+The grant of the 2021 cycle of the Performance Share Plan will be made in line with the Company's remuneration policy and pursuant to the terms and conditions approved by the General Shareholders Meeting in 2018.
+The maximum number of shares to be granted to the Executive Director in May 2021 will not exceed 200% of his base salary for the maximum level of performance (i.e. between €0 and €1,881,500).
 The overall payout of the long-term incentive plan could be between 0% and 100% of the maximum granted shares.
-Please note the final value of the payout will also depend on the variation of the share price during the 3-year vesting period.
+Please note the final value of the payout will also depend on the variation of the share price during the 3three-year vesting period.